Benjamin Appel

-Benjamin Appel (September 13, 1907 – April 3, 1977), was an American novelist specializing in detective and crime fiction, sometimes from a radical perspective.
+Benjamin Appel (September 13, 1907 – April 3, 1977) was an American novelist specializing in detective and crime fiction, sometimes from a radical perspective.

 Appel was born in New York City to Louis Appel and Bessie (née Mikofsky) and grew up in the Hell's Kitchen neighborhood.
-It was this experience that he drew upon when writing his novels.
-He was educated at the University of Pennsylvania and New York University, from 1925 to 1927, taking a B.S. from Lafayette College in 1929.
-Before he began earning a living from his writing, he was a bank clerk, farmer, lumberjack, factory-hand and a housing inspector for New York City.
+He drew on this experience when writing his novels.
+He was educated at the University of Pennsylvania and New York University from 1925 to 1927, earning a B.S. from Lafayette College in 1929.

+Before he began earning a living from his writing, he was a bank clerk, farmer, lumberjack, factory-hand and housing inspector for New York City.

 Appel married Sophie Marshak in 1936; they had three daughters.

 He lived most of his life in Roosevelt, New Jersey, and died there in 1977.

 Works

 Maxim Lieber was Appel's literary agent in 1933 and 1935.